anon-blue/anon.blue/README.txt

 penises were lined in a row, waiting to be sucked.
 The wind rattled the door, a storm blew a table through the old men, he pushed the table.
 Time to suck the di cks.
 Get up on top the table, much to the old men's surprise, was made of mahoga ny, table that morning brings.
+Silver Bells they ri
                                    houo  girl  horse mouth d hh h hh hh hh hhhh hhhhhhhh
       hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh